Field Notes

 If you’ve ever run phone screens, you already know the drill.
 You’re asking the same four or five questions every time: Why does this role interest you?
 Walk me through a relevant challenge you solved.
 What are you looking for in your next role?

 With an automated phone screen, those same questions become your interview template.
 You write them once, and every candidate answers the same set.
-That consistency is actually an upgrade — no more forgetting to ask a question or accidentally spending 20 minutes going down a tangent with one candidate while rushing through another.
+That consistency is actually an upgrade.
+No more forgetting to ask a question or accidentally spending 20 minutes going down a tangent with one candidate while rushing through another.

 A few tips on setting up your automated phone screen interview questions:

 Keep it to four or five questions.
-That gives you enough signal without making candidates feel like they're recording a documentary.
-Focus on the questions that actually tell you something — the ones where the answer would change whether you advance someone or not.
-Things like "Tell me about yourself" are fine for live conversation.
+That gives you enough signal without making candidates feel like they’re recording a documentary.
+Focus on the questions that actually tell you something.
+The ones where the answer would change whether you advance someone or not.
+Things like “Tell me about yourself” are fine for live conversation.
 For an async screen, ask questions that surface real information about fit and intent.

 Most platforms let you set time limits per question.
 One to two minutes per answer is the sweet spot.
 Long enough for substance, short enough that you can review 20 candidates without losing your afternoon.